realpython/python-guide/docs/writing/style.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Bad**:

 Remember that assignment never creates a new object.
-If 2 or more variables refer to the same list, changing one of them changes them all.
+If two or more variables refer to the same list, changing one of them changes them all.

 .. code-block:: python